roguehistory/DIGH-HIST3812/content/en/news/Nov 1st Update.md

 ### Topic Ideas:
 1) How does YouTube represent Byzantine History vs Roman History?

-2) Does the video game Call of Duty WWII provide gamers with historical accuracy and experience during the game's opening and D-Day landings?
+2) Does the video game Call of Duty WWII provide gamers with historical accuracy and experience during the game's opening -the D-Day landings?

-3) Is Reddit a viable digital platform to discuss and represent history?
+3) Is Reddit a viable digital platform to discuss and represent history for public consumption?

-4) The subaltern and Museum websites: Who is and is not represented in the digital?
+4) The subaltern and Museum websites: Who is and is not represented in the digital sphere?

 5) AI and History: Implications of the Corporate hegemonies on AI algorithms and the depiction of History.